 That confidence—the problem-solver’s kind of confidence—can’t be gained any other way than learning how to fight.

-I’ve laid out other things you can do to develop killer confidence in this article.
+I’ve outlined other things you can do to develop killer confidence in this article.

 2. It teaches you that pain ain’t shit